xFranv8/MUVA-2023---Vision-Dinamica/README.md

-# MUVA2023-Vision-Dinamica-Flujo-Optico
+# MUVA 2023 - Vision-Dinamica

+1:
   Optic flow calculation with Lukas-Kanade and Horn-Schunck